BNandor/Data-analysis-using-Self-Organizing-Maps-CUDA/README.md

 Environment

-The C++ language was chosen due to it’s high performance and easy CUDA in- teroperability.
+The C++ language was chosen due to it’s high performance and easy CUDA interoperability.
 CUDA is being used to parallelize the calculation of distances of a sample to all of the representative nodes, and to update each representative node according to the weight update rule.
 After performing some benchmark tests, I have found that the CUDA version gains a speedup of a factor of 2.
 The points are stored